As an Amazon Associate we earn from qualifying purchases.

 Oil stones are very durable types as they are made from aluminum oxide or silicon oxide.
 These stones need splashing of oil on the surface before you use them for sharpening.
 This type is the cheapest one.

 Ceramic stones are the best if you are looking for the long-lasting ones.
 You don’t need any oil or water to pour on the surface for this type.
 Careful handling is needed for using one of them.
 You also need to scrub the ceramic particles from the stones after sharpening is done.
-That’s why people aren’t used to using them on large scale.
+That’s why people aren’t used to using them on a large scale.

 Different Grit Sizes

 Certainly, you’ve to select the stones which are leveled with various grits on both sides.
 Basically, there are three types of grits defined based on how fine polish you are going to give your blade.
 Coarse grit is used for removing chips from a damaged blade.
 Medium grit is used for smoothing a rough edge into a medium edge.
-Finer grit is used for polishing an edge for getting a smooth finish.
+A finer grit is used for polishing an edge for getting a smooth finish.

 Use a coarse grit sharpening stone first if your tool is very dull.
 Then, you can use a finer grit.
 On the other hand, if your job is less dull then start with medium grit stone followed by a fine grit stone.
 The more the grit levels used the finer the cutting will be.